pietrop/srtParserComposer/README.md

 ]
 ```

-## `parseSrtToText`
+## `parseSrtFileToText`

-while `parseSrtToText` returns a plain text like the one below and can be used like so.
+while `parseSrtFileToText` returns a plain text like the one below and can be used like so.

 ```javascript
 //var parser = require("./index.js");